UHDanke/gd_docs/bugs/bugs.md

 Using Enter trigger effects on portals only affects the foreground layer of portal objects.

+## \[2.207\] Legacy Enter triggers cannot be spawned

+Legacy (pre-2.2) Enter triggers cannot be spawned with the Spawn Trigger option.
+Touch Trigger does work however.

 # Spawn Triggers

 ## \[2.207\] Overwriting a spawn remap of ID 2 crashes the game